jaegpark/profile/_projects/3_project.markdown

 [WLMOJ](https://mcpt.ca/user/thejammer) judges.
 I also frequently compete in my school's Lyon's Computing Contest, as a member of our school's programming team.

+My online handles vary in the form of "the jammer".
+They include `thejammerr`, `the_jammerr`, and `thejammer` (if I'm lucky and early enough).
+I also have alt accounts on DMOJ to track progress on separate types of problems (graph theory, dp, etc.).
+Check them all out if you have time :)

 My main [repository](https://github.com/thejammerr/Competitive-Programming) includes solutions to problems from:
 CCC/CCO, DMOPC, ECOO, GlobeX Cup, LCC, and USACO.